abduloria/abduloria/README.md

 * 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [abduloria@gmail.com](mailto:abduloria@gmail.com)
-* 🧠  I'm currently learning Writing in the Sciences by Stanford University and also in Arewa Data Science Academy's Data Science with Machine Learning
+* 🧠  I'm currently learning Writing in the Sciences at Stanford University and also in Arewa Data Science Academy's Data Science with Machine Learning
-* 🤝  I'm open to collaborating on projects related to Ethical Finance and Fin.
-Tech.
-Improvement with AI.
+* 🤝  I'm open to collaborating on Ethical Finance and Fin—Tech., Education, and Improvement projects with AI.

 ### Skills